 But, these technologies are currently experimental, expensive, and difficult to mass-produce.
 So, don’t expect to see them in airports anytime soon.

-What is the Minimum Amount of Weed That Airport Scanners Can Detect?
+The Minimum Amount of Weed That Airport Scanners Can Detect

 People who have had the most success in smuggling weed through airport scanners have traveled with edibles in an amount of 5 mg or less.